Mental Health Nurse by TFS Healthcare

-Are you an experienced Registered Mental Health Nurse, seeking market leading pay rates with an agency that truly cares about you and your wellbeing?
+Are you an experienced Mental Health Nurse, seeking a fantastic new opportunity, with an agency that values you?

-TFS Healthcare an award-winning healthcare recruitment agency, are seeking experienced Registered Mental Health Nurses for this fantastic opportunity, with some possibly escalations.
+TFS Healthcare have an increasing demand for Band 5 Mental Health Nurses across the UK.
 We are able to offer the equivalent of full-time work with block bookings in advance, or flexible ad hoc shifts depending on your personal preference!

-There are excellent public transport links for this Trust.
-There is a variety of wards to choose to work on, where you will be integrated into a welcoming and passionate existing team.

 Throughout your recruitment process, you'll be provided with a dedicated consultant, who's professional approach means you will always be fully supported.